God demonstrates His nature when He tells us what He thinks, says, feels, and does.

-God is merciful, gracious, and patient, Ex 34:6, “And the Lord passed by before him, and proclaimed, The Lord, The Lord God, merciful and gracious, longsuffering, and abundant in goodness and truth” He is patient and allows us to struggle and fight against His plan, while at the same time allowing us the choice to accept or reject His offer of salvation, no matter how many times we have previously rejected it.
-This freedom He gives us means He has to watch us fall and suffer the pain that will surely result, without restricting our freedom.
+God is merciful, gracious, and patient, Ex 34:6, “And the Lord passed by before him, and proclaimed, The Lord, The Lord God, merciful and gracious, longsuffering, and abundant in goodness and truth” His patience means He has to watch us fall and suffer the pain that will inevitably result, without restricting our freedom.
 Now that takes patience.
-What God experiences in this process is like our watching our own child learning to walk, there will be falls.
+What God experiences in this process is a little like watching our own child learning to walk, and there will be falls.

 God believes in fairness, and this requires the rule of law firmly rooted in love, Matt 22:35-40, “Then one of them, which was a lawyer, asked him a question, tempting him, and saying, Master, which is the great commandment in the law?
 Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.” and Rom 13:10, “Love worketh no ill to his neighbour: therefore love is the fulfilling of the law.”
 When we are living the fruit of His Spirit, we will not need laws, Gal 5:22-23, "But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law."

 God is benevolent.
 He has the ultimate power and uses it to give us every chance to learn the Truth and accept His offer of grace, Jer 32:17, “Ah Lord God!
 Behold, thou hast made the heaven and the earth by thy great power and stretched out arm, and there is nothing too hard for thee:” and Ps 145:8, “The Lord is gracious, and full of compassion; slow to anger, and of great mercy.”
 He could squash us, but instead, He continually offers us His love.